 Local primary school pupils help launch Furrell’s park at Rochester Riverside

-Furrell’s Park at Rochester Riverside, Countryside Partnerships’ and the Hyde Group’s £419m regeneration scheme, was recently officially opened by local primary school pupils, marking a major step in the health and wellbeing amenities on offer at the 1,400-home scheme.
+Friday 24th March, Rochester Riverside – Furrell’s Park at Rochester Riverside, Countryside Partnerships’ and the Hyde Group’s £419m regeneration scheme, has today (Friday 24th March) been officially opened by local primary school pupils, marking a major step in the health and wellbeing amenities on offer at the 1,400-home scheme.

 Providing a new space for residents and guests to play and keep fit, the new waterside park at Rochester Riverside was officially opened today by pupils from Rochester Riverside primary school alongside the Joint Venture partners delivering the scheme Countryside Partnerships and Hyde Housing.
 The Easter Bunny was on hand to welcome the pupils into the park and following an official ribbon cutting ceremony by Countryside’s Danny Wood and Hyde’s Mike Finch, the children enjoyed the new play equipment which is now open for the public to enjoy.